lechefran/python_slam/README.md

 the *~/.bashrc* file of the main directory to include g2opy for the program to work.
 This can be fixed by import the system-specific parameters and functions library using *import sys* and appending the directory path of g2o to the program.

+**Pangolin**
+Pangolin is a lightweight library for managing the OpenGL display/interaction and abstracting video input.
+The version being used for this project is the python binding for the Pangolin project.
+Check it out at [Pangolin](https://github.com/uoip/pangolin).
+Follow the installation instructions on the GitHub page.

 **Pygame**
 Pygame is a free open source library for making multimedia applciations that are built on top for the SDL library.
 It is highly portable and runs on almost every platofmr available.
-Check them out at [Pygame](https://www.pygame.org/wiki/about).
+Check it out at [Pygame](https://www.pygame.org/wiki/about).
 To install Pygame, follow the installation instructions at [install Pygame](https://www.pygame.org/wiki/GettingStarted).

 It is recommended that you place all these additional repositories in a separate directory to keep you repository clean.
 Build all of the